How to Flush a Boat Engine the Right Way

 I was like a lot of other non-boaters.
 I imagined that the turn-key experience I had with my car would extend to my boat.

 Admittedly, I was naive when I bought my boat.
 I didn't grow up around vessels or the water so I didn't know that there would be a lot of work to do on a regular basis.

 I learned quickly that Mother Nature would be slowly, insidiously and continually trying to destroy my boat engine with her various elements and creatures.
 It was up to me to take care of her if I wanted to enjoy the time I could carve out to spend on the water.

 However, I also learned that being proactive about caring for a boat means fewer headaches and repair bills.

-Also, taking the time to do my homework paid off—I did the jobs more efficiently.
-Flushing my boat engine went faster than I initially thought possible, and I saw great results.
+Taking the time to do my homework paid off as I did the jobs more efficiently.
+Flushing my boat engine with a de-salt concentrate went faster than I initially thought possible, and I saw great results.

 Oh, I couldn't completely stop salt corrosion from eating away at the engine any more than I could prevent that mouse from storing sunflower seeds in my car's starter.
 But I could move the supply of seeds out of my garage and I could wash away the salt regularly.
 Both actions, taken frequently, made a huge difference.